Checklist for Crediting Your Art

 • At the top of every page on your website or blog.
 This has become easier with the advent of template sites like WordPress, FASO, SquareSpace, and Wix, but you still have to remember to include it in the first place.

-• At the top of your email newsletter.
+• At the top of or below the signature in your email newsletter.

 • In the “from” line in your email.
 Please use email with your professional name in it.